 Synthetic supplements are so prevalent because the ingredients are inexpensive to produce, are easy to access, and most everyday people don’t even realize what’s in the supplements they’re taking.
-Ingredient labels often feel like they’re written in a foreign language, so most people don’t take the time to delve into it and discover what they’re actually putting into their bodies.
+Ingredient labels often feel like they’re written in a foreign language, so most people don’t take the time to research, to discover what they’re actually putting into their bodies.

 But maybe we should.
 Because oftentimes, the cheap brands we can find at any ol’ grocery store are actually full of fillers and non-bioavailable ingredients that end up causing havoc in our systems.